ojaha065/simplePHPLoginSystem/README.md

 );
 ````

+### Creating the first account
+After setting up the database, you'll need to create your first user account with admin rights.
+There's two ways to do that:
+* Navigate to **/install/createAdmin.php**.
+That will create a new account with admin rights using username ````admin```` and random password.
+(If you followed my SQL-sample above and set UNIQUE constraint to the username field, then the account won't be created if it already exists.
+You won't get error message) Log in to that account and change the password using the account management page.

+**OR**
+* If createAdmin.php does not work, you can also temporarily change ````$newAccountAccessLevel```` in **config/config.php** to "admin" and then create a new account using the normal registration form.
+Remember to change the value back to "user" afterwards.

+**IMPORTANT**
+I highly recommended that you delete the /install folder before using this in live production environment.
+Future version will do that automatically.

 ### FAQ
 #### Why don't you have a automatic wizard for inserting database info and doing all this SQL stuff?
 I'm planning to create something like that sometime in near future.
 Stay posted.